Hydra-Chain/node/doc/README.md

-LockTrip
+LT
 ========

 Setup
 ---------------------
-LockTrip is the original LockTrip Blockchain client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of LockTrip transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+LT is the original LT Blockchain client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of LT transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download LockTrip, visit [the download page](https://github.com/LockTrip/Blockchain/releases).
+To download LT, visit [the download page](https://github.com/LockTrip/Blockchain/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run LockTrip on your native platform.
+The following are some helpful notes on how to run LT on your native platform.

 ### Unix